garciart/machine-learning-raspberry-pi/README.md

    - **Process Sensor Data:** Here, we run the collected data against the selected model.
 We collect the results, average them together, and make a determination of the conditions in the room based on the ASHRAE 7-point scale for thermal comfort.

-   - **Shutdown:** Finally, we shutdown the sensors and actuators to extend their working life.
+   - **Shutdown:** Finally, we shut down the sensors and actuators to extend their working life.

    - Here are the results of a sample run: